thorinaboenke/surveytool/README.md

 - no time for proper UX research, so i'll just go wild in whatever time is left.
 The world definitely needs more hotpink 👩🏻‍🎤, and https://www.sessions.edu/color-calculator/ makes a fitting colorscheme.
 <img src="https://github.com/thorinaboenke/surveytool/blob/master/public/colorscheme.png" width="300" alt='colorscheme'>
-- style for desktop and mobile view in parallel (here trying for solutions that work for both without having to write a lot of media queries)
+- style for desktop and mobile view in parallel (here trying for solutions that work for both without having to write a lot of media queries), one document with global styles with emotion

 ## Tidying 🧹